ebi-ait/hca-ebi-dev-team/docs/operations_tasks/update-exporter-gcp-creds.md

 # How to update GCP credentials of Ingest Exporter to access Terra staging area

+1. update the secret in aws secrets manager

+The secrets to update are for each environment `ingest/<env>/secrets`.
+The relevant entry is `ingest_exporter_terra_svc_account`.
+In this entry the entries `private_key_id` and `private_key` would require changing.
+A new value will be periodically communicated by whoever managed the keys.
+Currently it is the Broad.

 1. Go to ingest-kube-deployment local repository
 ```
 cd ingest-kube-deployment